 (1) Jardiance revenue includes Glyxambi®, Synjardy®, and Trijardy® XR.

-$[\]ensuremath{^{(2)}}\xspace$ Humalog revenue includes insulin lispro.
+(2) Humalog revenue includes insulin lispro.
 (3) Basaglar revenue includes Rezvoglar®.

-(4) Olumiant revenue includes sales for baricitinib that were made pursuant to Emergency Use Authorization (EUA) or similar regulatory authorizations.
+(4) Olumiant revenue includes active for the triangle of the second se

-(5) COVID-19 antibodies include sales for bamlanivimab administered alone, for bamlanivimab and etesevimab administered together, and for bebtelovimab and were made pursuant to EUAs or similar regulatory authorizations.
+(a) Olumiant revenue includes sales for baricitinib that were made pursuant to Emergency Use Authorization (EUA) or similar regulatory authorizations.
+(5) Zyprexa revenue includes sale of rights for the olanzapine portfolio.
+(6) COVID-19 antibodies include sales for bamlanivimab administered alone, for bamlanivimab and etesevimab administered together, and for bebtelovimab and were made pursuant to EUAs or similar regulatory authorizations.

-The following table summarizes revenue, including net product revenue and collaboration and other revenue, by product for the six months ended June 30, 2023 and 2022:
+The following table summarizes revenue, including net product revenue and collaboration and other revenue, by product for the nine months ended September 30, 2023 and 2022: